Chilling audio captured a flight instructor's final moments before a student pilot crashed the plane. Read more here...

 Viktoria Theresie Izabelle Ljungman worked as a flight instructor, teaching students to fly.
 Credit: Instagram

-Ljungman was a flight instructor and a licensed commercial pilot who worked for Rick Aviation, a company partnered with Hampton University’s aviation degree program- both 18-year-olds were in the class.
+She later became a licensed commercial pilot and worked as a flight instructor for Rick Aviation, a company partnered with Hampton University’s aviation degree program.

 Viktoria Theresie Izabelle Ljungman